qaul/qaul.net_legacy/ios/README.md

 Compile qaullib:
-Open the qaullib Xcode project ios/qaullib.xcodeproj and build the static library.
+* Open the qaullib Xcode project ios/qaullib.xcodeproj and build the static library.
+* Copy the newly built static libqaullib.a library to the ios directory

 Compile iOS
 * Open the iOS project in Xcode